Wander Franco Player Props: Rays vs. Twins

-On Tuesday, Wander Franco (batting .436 in his past 10 games) and the Tampa Bay Rays play the Minnesota Twins, whose starting pitcher will be Louie Varland.
-First pitch is at 6:40 PM ET.
+Wander Franco -- with a slugging percentage of .632 in his past 10 games, including five extra-base hits -- will be in action for the Tampa Bay Rays against the Minnesota Twins, with Pablo Lopez on the hill, on June 7 at 6:40 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with a double) against the Red Sox.
+In his previous game he had a one-hit performance (1-for-3) against the Twins.

 Wander Franco Game Info & Props vs. the Twins